EasyApache 4 Containers

 Overview

-We use podman for our containers.
-Podman allows your applications to run in the user space as the user rather than as the root
+We use Podman for our containers.
+Podman allows your applications to run as themselves rather than as the root

 user.

-commands to run this script. - You cannot use EasyApache 4 containers on a system that also runs Virtuozzo unless you enable
+You cannot use EasyApache 4 containers on a system that also runs Virtuozzo unless you enable systemctl

 at the user level.
 Virtuozzo disables this function by default.